kiranvodrahalli/kiranvodrahalli.github.io/projects/cos513/index.md

 	- bootstrapping off the EEG generative model (with the assumption that EEG time-based models are easier to find a time-based generative model \\(\mathbb{P}(x(t) | x(1)...x(t-1)))\\) and utilizing the given \\((x(t), y(t))\\) pairs to learn a sparse CCA mapping between time series to generate a generative model for fMRI

-	- generative models should have skill in predicting audio/visual; oddball/non-oddball
+	- generative models should have skill in differentiating between audio/visual and predicting oddball/non-oddball

-- Currently the problem we are tackling is refinement over time (boostrap EEG to get better temporal fMRI) the other problem is refinement over space: (boostrap fMRI to get better spatial EEG)
+	- This problem is refinement over time (boostrap EEG to get better temporal fMRI)

+- The other problem is refinement over space: (boostrap fMRI to get better spatial EEG)

-	- in this setting, we would need to come up with a spatial source generative model for fMRI and boostrap on that to derive a spatial source model for EEG (see <a href= "http://link.springer.com/chapter/10.1007/978-3-319-14947-9_6/fulltext.html" title = "spatial generative models"> this paper </a>).
+	- In this setting, we would need to come up with a spatial source generative model for fMRI and boostrap on that to derive a spatial source model for EEG (see <a href= "http://link.springer.com/chapter/10.1007/978-3-319-14947-9_6/fulltext.html" title = "spatial generative models"> this paper </a>).

 - Justification of Novelty of Approach